What is the difference between a cosmetic

 Australian Breast Device Registry and Breast Implant Registry

-rom May 2015, the “opt in” Breast Implant Registry ceased to register new patients.
-However, the Australian Society of Plastic Surgeons will continue to maintain the Breast Implant Registry legacy data and to administer patient access to their data stored on the registry.
+In May 2015, the ‘opt in’ Breast Implant Registry ceased to register new patients.
+However, the Australian Society of Plastic Surgeons has continued to maintain the Breast Implant Registry legacy data and to administer patient access to their data stored on the registry.

-A new Government-funded Australian Breast Device Registry supersedes the Breast Implant Registry.
+The Commonwealth-funded Australian Breast Device Registry (ABDR) superseded the Breast Implant Registry.
 It is run by Monash University and follows best practice in registry science.
-This new registry aims to record and track all breast devices implanted in Australia, as well as the adverse events with those devices, to help doctors and surgeons improve their patient outcomes.
+The ABDR aims to record and track all breast devices implanted in Australia, as well as any adverse events associated with those devices, to help medical practitioners improve their patient outcomes.
 For more information on how to participate, visit the Australian Breast Device Registry website.

-This is important to help with your ongoing health and safety.
-Ask your surgeon for more information.
+Participating in the registry is important to help with your ongoing health and safety.
+Ask your medical practitioner for more information.

 Long-term outlook after breast implant surgery